browserengineering/book/book/styles.md

 To support CSS in our browser, we'll need to:

-- Parse CSS files to understand the selector for each block and also the property values that block sets;
+- Parse CSS files into selectors, blocks, property-values pairs;
-- Run each selector to figure out which elements on the page each block selects;
+- Figure out which elements on the page match each selector; and
 - Add the block's property values to those elements' `style` fields.

 Let's start with the parsing.
-I'll use recursive *parsing functions*, each parsing a certain type of CSS element like selectors, properties, or blocks.
-Parsing function will take an index into the input and return a new index, plus the data it parsed.
-Since we'll have a lot of parsing functions, let's organize them in a `CSSParser` class:
+I'll use recursive *parsing functions*, where there's a function for each CSS construct like selectors, blocks, and properties.
+Each parsing function take an index into the input and return a new index, plus the data it parsed.
+We'll have a lot of these functions, so let's organize them in a `CSSParser` class:

 ``` {.python}
 class CSSParser: